arenac/blockchain/README.md

 ## Web

-A ReactJs app
+A ReactJs app (in development)

 ## Mobile

-A React Native mobile app
+A React Native mobile app (in development)